dromech/file_managers/README.md

-Some code used for managing files.
+Some code is used for managing files.

 merge_pdfs.py

-Used to merge pdfs into one large pdf file
+Used to merge PDFs into one large PDF file

 folder_splitter.py

-used to split files into a specified folders of specfied size
+used to split files into specified folders of specified size